ChenghaoMou/closedapi/README.md

 This is a set of APIs that essentially wrap Huggingface's [transformers](https://github.com/huggingface/transformers) and [diffusers](https://github.com/huggingface/diffusers) libraries to mimic some APIs from some companies.

-It is not to say that monetization, proprietary models or private datasets are bad, but rather to show that it is possible to do the same thing with open source tools with transparency and more control over your decisions.
+It is not to say that monetization, proprietary models or private datasets are bad, but rather to show that it is possible to do the same thing with open source tools with transparency and more control over your decisions you can make, if you care about that.

 ## How to use it?